 Self-guided hikes along our well-marked trails are a wonderful way to enjoy the peace and splendor of our montane cloud forest.
-Or, if you prefer, you can take an interpretive tour with one of our naturalists.
-See our Hiking Trails and Tours pages for more information.
+Or, if you prefer, you can take a guided tour with one of our naturalists (24 hours advance notice, subject to availability).
 If hiking isn’t your thing, you can visit our Memorial Garden and enjoy the many flowers, hummingbirds, and butterflies while listening to the roar of the Rio Chirripó below.

 Just a 5 minute walk from the entrance is the art studio and gallery of our resident artist, Linda Moskalyk.
 Linda, a former arborist, is a mixed media artist who’s work features environmental and conservation subjects.
-Stop in to see her current exhibit, discuss conservation and climate change issues, or pick up a card or some original art to take home.
+She is usually at the reserve during the months of November through April, so please stop in to see her current exhibit, discuss conservation and climate change issues, or pick up a card or some original art to take home.
 See Linda’s website for more information.

 Cloudbridge offers several options for visiting groups including: interpretive tours, volunteer service projects, and study abroad programs.
 Group interpretive tours can be based on one of our standard tours (see the Tours page for details) or can be tailored to your interests.